axibase/atsd/finance/README.md

 ATSD is supported on major Linux distributions in 64-bit mode.
 Refer to installation [instructions](./install.md) for hardware requirements and details.

 ATSD standalone version is free of charge, including for production purposes.

+## Getting Started

+Contact `support-atsd@axibase.com` for assistance with installation and data source integration.
+Provide links to or attach sample data files as well as identify the preferred programming environment: Java or Python.